The Most Avant-Garde Figures in Fluxus Art

 Ben Vautier - Destroy all Art!

-Ben Vautier is a French artist, best-known for his involvement in Fluxus movement.
+Ben Vautier is a French artist, best known for his involvement in the Fluxus movement.
 He created one of the most famous Fluxus artworks – Total Art Matchbox from 1966.
 The piece is a box of matches with “directions” printed on the cover stating, USE THESE MATCHES TO DESTROY ALL ART – MUSEUMS ART LIBRARY’S – READY-MADES – POP-ART AND AS I BEN SIGNED EVERYTHING WORK OF ART – BURN – ANYTHING – KEEP LAST MATCH FOR THIS MATCH -.
-This is a perfect example of anti-art practice within Fluxus “movement”.
+This is a perfect example of anti-art practice within the Fluxus “movement”.

 Featured Images: Ben Vautier; Ben Vautier – Total Art Matchbox